syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/GettingStarted.md

 N> Install the same version of the parallax view in all the projects.

-I> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+I> If you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your Xamarin application to use our components.

 ## Launching the application in iOS